jamesdmorgan/jamesdmorgan.github.io/_posts/2015-02-03-docker-jenkins_slave.md

 ## Jenkins Docker Slave

 The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.<br/>
+br/>

-This post will cover the different aspects of this and how to go about debugging it.
+This post will cover the different aspects of this and how to go about debugging it.br/> br/>
 As we are using RHEL6 in production the slave will be based on Centos 6 as its the closest base image.